Features

 Toggles: evaluator.escalation, skills.trigger_recall.

 Situational example.
-Three tool calls into a task you keep tripping the playbook guard.
+Three tool calls into a task you keep tripping the lesson guard.
 Escalation fires once (“you’ve struggled twice, is there a skill for this?”) and you stop to invoke the one you’d been bypassing.

 Part 4 — Distribution, portability & safety